swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 >
 > Note that the array of differences is shorter by one element (length 4).
 >
+> When applying `numpy.diff` to our 2D inflammation array `data`, which axis
-> Which axis would it make sense to use this function along?
+> would it make sense to use this function along?
 >
 > > ## Solution
 > > Since the row axis (0) is patients, it does not make sense to get the